Dental hygienist: Canada

 Dental hygienists in Canada must have completed a diploma program, which can take from 19 months to 3 years to complete.
 All dental hygiene students must pass a NDHCB examination after graduation.
 This examination is offered three times per year, January, May and September.
 Three universities in Canada offer Bachelor of Science degrees in Dental Hygiene: Dalhousie University, University of Alberta, University of British Columbia.

-Dental hygiene across Canada is a well-respected career with many opportunities.
+Dental Hygiene across Canada is a well-respected regulated health care profession with many opportunities.
 These possibilities include working in clinical, administration, education, research and public health positions.
-The wages vary throughout the country; from approximately $32 per hour in some areas to as high as $55 per hour in others.
+The wages vary throughout the country; from approximately $40 per hour in some areas to as high as $65 per hour in others.
 A surplus of new dental hygiene graduates in recent years has resulted in a decrease in wages in some regions.

 Some of the downfalls to practicing in different provinces are the different regulations.
 For instance, in BC, the hygienist cannot provide treatment without the patient receiving a dental exam in the previous 365 days unless the practicing hygienist has an extended duty module (resident-care module).
-In AB, BC, MB and SK, hygienists also administer local anesthesia if qualified to do so.HomeCollege of Dental Hygienists of British Columbia /Saskatchewan Dental Hygienists AssociationHOME In Ontario, dental hygienists may take further training to become a restorative dental hygienist.
+In AB, BC, MB,NS and SK, hygienists also administer local anesthesia if qualified to do so.
+In Ontario, dental hygienists may take further training to become a restorative dental hygienist.
+University based programs incorporate restorative dentistry in the clinical portion of their programs; graduates of these programs are immediately prepared for a broader scope of practice when they graduate.
 Registered dental hygienists must register every year by December 31.
-Ontario dental hygienists must also prove continuing competence by maintaining a professional portfolio yearly.
+All Canadian dental hygienists must also prove continuing competence by maintaining a professional portfolio yearly.

-In Ontario, dental hygienists are registered with the College of Dental Hygienists of Ontario.
+In all provinces, dental hygienists are registered with their provincial College of Dental Hygienists.

 Dental hygienists in BC, ON, NS and AB are able to open their own private clinics and practice without a dentist on staff.